jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    This flag can take the values 0 to 2, to align  with the ``FEATURE_DETECTION`` mechanism.
 Default value is ``0``.

+-  ``ENABLE_FEAT_HAFT``: Numeric value to enable support for HAFT (Hardware managed Access Flag for Table Descriptors).
+It allows hardware to update the Access Flag for any Table descriptor which is accessed during a translation table walk and for which the Access Flag is 0.
+Its a mandatory architectural feature for a Armv8.9 or Armv9.4 compliant implementation that implements ``FEAT_HAFDBS``.
+Otherwise ``FEAT_HAFT`` is an OPTIONAL feature from Armv8.7 and Armv9.2.
+This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
+Default value is ``0``.

 -  ``ENABLE_FEAT_HCX``: Numeric value to set the bit SCR_EL3.HXEn in EL3 to
    allow access to HCRX_EL2 (extended hypervisor control register) from EL2 as well as adding HCRX_EL2 to the EL2 context save/restore operations.
 Its a